NIH-NCPI/dockerized-whistle/README.md

 [Whistle](https://github.com/GoogleCloudPlatform/healthcare-data-harmonization) is google's Data Transformation Language which can be used to transform arbitrary JSON objects into FHIR compliant JSON objects.
 This repository contains a single docker image suitable to produce a fully functional whistle image and a shell script to make it behave like the actual application would without having to provide the various arguments required for docker to find and call the image.

+## Regarding Whistle versions
+On Sept 26, 2023, whistle was updated to V2.
+This new version is currently incompatible with whistler due to some interface changes.
+It may take some time for me to dig into the changes and better understand what needs to be done to make the new version work with the pipeline.
+As a result, until Whistler is ready to support V2, this docker image will only build v1.

 ## Requirements
 To use this repository, you should have docker installed as well as a full bash environment to run it in (I will look into Powershell options if there is interest) for those interested in using the install script.